diogoalves/qrcode-detection-experiments/report/05-iterateonmodel.md

 - Larger architectures tend to perform better, but not always.
 Overfitting?
 - Datasets with fips and qrcodes seem to work better than ones with just qrcodes.
 - The dataset with more images seems to improve the result on the simpler network.
+- It is possible to see the difference in used training memory when changing image and architecture sizes.
+Starting with 0.887G in baseline-416 yolov5s and going up to 8.02G in baseline-oneclass-640-more168images yolo5x.

 After that, I tried using pretrained weights and fine-tuning with our dataset for more 300 epochs.
 At this point we achieved **AP@.5 95.3% in the test set**.